 Founder Stories

-Watergenics' Dr. Liviu Mantescu on Measuring the Unmeasurable
+Watergenics' Dr. Liviu Mantescu on Measuring What Others Can't

 Founder Stories

-Watergenics' Dr. Liviu Mantescu on Measuring the Unmeasurable
+Watergenics' Dr. Liviu Mantescu on Measuring What Others Can't

 June 8th 2026 / 3 min read

 But it’s not just in Dr. Mantescu’s personal career that he likes being ahead.
 His company, Watergenics, has developed a proprietary laser-based analytics platform for real-time, continuous monitoring of process and wastewater across mining, desalination and oil and gas.
-This enables industrial process optimisation in conditions where no previous technology has been able to operate reliably – making mining more accurate.
-We caught up with him in Perth to discuss Watergenic’s work and how he’s making the most of the Rio Tinto Mining Tech Accelerator.
+This enables industrial process optimisation in conditions where no previous technology has been able to operate reliably – improving decision making across mining operations.
+We caught up with him in Perth to discuss Watergenics’ work and how he’s making the most of the Rio Tinto Mining Tech Accelerator.

 Interested in receiving more insights like this?
 Join our 38,000 Startup Bulletin newsletter subscribers